 "The whole idea is to use statistics, data, and underlying probability distributions which has been gathered on drugs over the years to help us more quickly and effectively identify attractive compounds in the future.

-"From here we can develop a more nuanced approach to identifying lower risk for ."
+"From here we can develop a more nuanced approach to identifying lower risk compounds for drug discovery."

 Provided by University of Dundee